Cruise Packing List: 25 Must-Have Items for Shore Excursions

 15. Snorkel Gear

-If you feel passionate about snorkeling, there are many cruise destinations where you can experience amazing snorkeling and world-class diving!
-If you book a snorkeling or diving shore excursion, the snorkel/scuba diving equipment is usually included in a tour price and you don’t need to bring your own.
+If you’re passionate about snorkeling, many cruise destinations offer incredible opportunities for snorkeling and world-class diving!
+When you book a snorkeling or diving shore excursion, the equipment is usually included in the tour price, so there’s no need to bring your own.

 16. Beach Bag